Hendrix-CS/csci151/labs/adventure.md

 values.
 You can refer to these special values by prefixing the name of the enumeration: for example, `Direction.SOUTHEAST` or `Verb.GO`.
-Adding a new direction or a new kind of action (if you decide to do so while making your own extensions to the project) is as simple as adding a new name to the appropriate list.
+Adding a new direction or a new kind of action (if you decide to do so while making your own extensions to the lab) is as simple as adding a new name to the appropriate list.

 Both `Direction` and `Verb` also provide a `parse` method, which can be